Monday, 1 December 2025

 7. Do they publish annual reports?

-Finally, google their name.
-There may be media reports and other information that comes up.
+Finally, Google their name.
+There may be media reports and other information that come up.
 If you're still not sure, call your local Credit Bureau.

 Why do Albertans give?

-Albertans have a rich history of giving.
+Why do Albertans give?
 For the most part, we give because it’s the right thing to do.
 We don’t give because we have to.
 We give because we can!
+Albertans have a rich history of giving.

-Many give because they remember the struggles of their past.
-They take great pleasure in helping young people who face various barriers to success.
-They see it as providing a hand-up rather than a handout.
+Many give because they remember their past personal struggles.
+They take great pleasure in helping people who face various barriers to success, just as they did.

-To get through this time, those who can give should give until it hurts!
-And many are doing just that.
+To get through uncertain times, I encourage those who can to give until it hurts!
+I know many who are doing precisely that.
+But it's not always about the amount.

 Dr. Marme Hesse was a generous Alberta philanthropist who died in 2016 at the age of 100.
 She had a great belief in the power of community.

-We were sitting with a group of fellow Rotarians waiting for a committee meeting to begin.
-Someone made a sarcastic comment about volunteers in general and how small the donations had been for the fundraiser we were organizing.
+I was sitting with a group of fellow Rotarians waiting for a committee meeting to begin.
+Several members were late.
+Someone made a sarcastic comment about volunteers who fail to take their roles seriously.

 There was a silent pause before she spoke.
 Then she offered profound insight, and I paraphrase,